trackingboard/collate/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/trackingboard/collate.

+1. Fork.
+2. Branch.
+3. Pull Request your feature branch or fix.
+4. 🍰

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).